Measuring the influence of beliefs in belief networks: Measuring node influence

 The initial step of the k-shell algorithm is to remove all nodes in the network whose degree $k = 1$ and keep removing nodes whose degree $k \leq 1$ after accounting for the updated degrees of nodes given the previous removals.
 This process continues until there are no nodes in the network with degree $k \leq 1$.
 All the removed nodes at this point are being assigned with the k-shell value 1.
 Then the procedure is repeated with incremented k-shell values of 2, 3, and so on.
 A node with a higher k-shell value is located in a more central position in the network.

 One of the biggest strengths of k-shell approach is its robustness in the face of incomplete network information.
 The k-shell ranking remains robust even when 50 \% of edges are removed from the network \citep{kitsakIdentificationInfluentialSpreaders2010}.
 However, major drawback of the classic k-shell decomposition approach is that there are many nodes sharing the same k-shell values, so different approaches are proposed in order to increase the monotonicity of k-shell value rankings \citep[see][for a systematic review of k-shell methods]{majiSystematicSurveyInfluential2020}.

-One of the main routes for improving the monotonicity of k-shell decomposition is based on the introduction neighborhood rule, which means taking into account k-values of both the node and its neighbors when measuring node influence \citep{chenIdentifyingInfluentialNodes2012,baeIdentifyingRankingInfluential2014,liuIdentifyInfluentialSpreaders2016,maIdentifyingInfluentialSpreaders2016,linIdentifyingNodeSpreading2014,,namtirthaWeightedKshellDegree2018,majiInfluentialSpreadersIdentification2020a}.
-For example, \citet{baeIdentifyingRankingInfluential2014} extended the k-shell method with the approach which distinguishes between neighborhood coreness, the sum of k-shell values of all neighbors of the focal node and extended neighborhood coreness, the sum of neighborhood coreness of all neighbors of focal node).
+Central question in attempts to improve k-shell method is how to weight the contribution of the neighborhood k-shell values to node's influence.